 An expository essay explains a topic clearly and logically, providing facts, examples, and evidence to support a central idea.
 It avoids personal opinions and focuses on delivering information.
-This guide will walk you through writing an expository essay from start to finish, with tips and examples related to Cambodia.
+This guide will walk you through writing an expository essay from start to finish, with tips and examples.

 Step 1: Understand the Purpose #